 The NGFS scenarios provide a common starting point for understanding how climate change (physical risk) and climate policy and technology trends (transition risk) could evolve in different futures.
-In the newly released Phase IV, the NGFS scenario framework explores a set of seven scenarios characterised by different levels of physical and transition risk, primarily driven by the level of policy ambition, policy timing, coordination, and technology levels.
+In the newly released Phase V, the NGFS scenario framework explores a set of seven scenarios characterised by different levels of physical and transition risk, primarily driven by the level of policy ambition, policy timing, coordination, and technology levels.
 The main technical features include:

-- different climate pathways that depict potential future trajectories of greenhouse gas emissions and global temperature increases, - macro-economic variables that are influenced by climate change, such as GDP growth, inflation, interest rates and employment, - sectoral breakdown, including energy, transportation, and agriculture, - geographical coverage, accounting for regional and country-level variations in climate risk, - time horizon spanning multiple decades and long-term perspectives to capture the gradual nature of climate change impacts, and
+- different climate pathways that depict potential future trajectories of greenhouse gas emissions and global temperature increases, - macro-economic variables that are influenced by climate change, such as GDP growth, inflation, interest rates and employment, - sectoral breakdown, including energy, transportation, and agriculture, - geographical coverage, accounting for regional and country-level variations in climate risk, - a time horizon spanning multiple decades and long-term perspectives to capture the gradual nature of climate change impacts, and - policy assumptions, such as the implementation of carbon pricing mechanisms, renewable energy targets and other mitigation and adaptation measures.

-Network for Greening the Financial System (2018), "First progress report", Banque de France, October.
+&lt;sup>5 Network for Greening the Financial System (2018), "First progress report", Banque de France, October.
 Carney, M., Villeroy de Galhau, F. and Elderson, F. (2019), "Open letter on climate-related financial risks", Bank of England, April.

-Baranović, Ivana, Busies, Iulia, Coussens, Wouter, Grill, Michael and Hempell, Hannah S., (2021), "The challenge of capturing climate risks in the banking regulatory framework: is there a need for a macroprudential response?", ECB Macroprudential Bulletin, 15, issue, number 1.
+&lt;sup>6 Baranović, Ivana, Busies, Iulia, Coussens, Wouter, Grill, Michael and Hempell, Hannah S., (2021), "The challenge of capturing climate risks in the banking regulatory framework: is there a need for a macroprudential response?", ECB Macroprudential Bulletin, issue 15, number 1.